The School for Champions is an educational website that shows you how to achieve your dreams.

 Numbers smaller than 1

-Numbers smaller than 1 can be written in powers of 10 with a negative exponent, which means the reciprocal of the number.
+Numbers smaller than 1 can be written in powers of 10 by using a negative exponent, which means the reciprocal of the number.
 For example:

 1/102 = 10-2